Keeping fit and healthy

-Each playground and outdoor gym facility has been inspected by an independent safety adviser before reopening, and new signage is in place to instruct users on how to keep themselves and others safe.
+Each playground has been inspected by an independent safety adviser before reopening, and new signage is in place to instruct users on how to keep themselves and others safe.

 It is essential that users follow the specific safety advice for each site, which is in line with the government's social distancing and safety guidance.
 Any failure to do so puts lives at risk.

 When visiting a recreational facility it is important that you read the signage on site first and follow the specific instructions.